near/nearcore/docs/architecture/how/tx_receipts.md

 This has to do with performance.

 The steps usually followed for producing a block are as follows
 1. Chunk producer executes the receipts and creates a chunk.
-It sends the chunk to other validators
+It sends the chunk to other validators.
+Note that it's the execution/processing of the receipts that usually takes the most time.
-2. Validators receive the chunk and validate it before signing the chunk
+2. Validators receive the chunk and validate it before signing the chunk.
+Validation involves executing/processing of the receipts in the chunk.
-3. Once the next block chunk producer receives the validated chunk, only then can it start producing the next chunk
+3. Once the next block chunk producer receives the validation (signature), only then can it start producing the next chunk.

 #### Simple approach